-Control activities are based on the risk assessment.
+There are several control activities performed within Lundbeck.
+Control activities are based on the risk assessment, but as well continuous risk control processes are in place.
 The objective of the control activities is to ensure compliance with strategies, policies, manuals, procedures etc. established by the Board of Directors and the Executive Management and each business area, respectively, and Lundbeck aims to prevent, detect and correct any misstatement, discrepancies and errors, etc.

-A formal reporting process has been established for the Group's business areas.
-The process builds on a budget and estimate process as well as a monthly follow-up on realized figures, budget deviations and key figures, etc.
+One key element of the control activity is the formal reporting for the Group's business areas.
+The reporting builds on a budget and estimate process as well as a monthly follow-up on realized figures, budget deviations and key figures, etc.